mack/titanic-classification/README.md

 After testing with KNN to impute missing values on the test set, I was able to achieve... a whopping 74%! -3% than my best score...
 I guess I'll keep on trying.

 #### Nov 8th
+After exhaustively testing various machine learning algorithms with the currently formatted data that I have, my highest score that I was able to achieve was ~77% from the SVC classifier.

+Therefore, I am going to try to experiment with that further by tweaking the hyper parameters and try to push to a higher score.